basilesportif/gall-guide/guide-docs/workflow.md

 * Make a new project with one directory, `/app`, and create an install script (or modify `sync.sh` above) so that you can copy the contents of `/app` to the `/app` directory in a pier of your choice.

 ### First Steps for `picky`
-* On a real planet, make sure that you have a group with at least two chats and a couple members of which you are an owner or an admin.
+* On a real planet, make sure that you have a group with at least two chats and a couple members.
+You should be an owner or an admin or a group.
   - copy that ship's pier to a separate directory as `fake-ship` or similar
   - make sure you can run it with `./urbit -L fake-ship`